orel33/vpltoolkit/README.md

 ### To Do

-* add the possibility for local/offline run & eval to clone local repository instead of remote one
-* improve version management
-* add script to launch all local tests offline and compare them against an expected grade
-* use an optional execution file *env.sh* (provided by teacher at Moodle)
-* add other DOWNLOAD methods for wget and scp
+* add other DOWNLOAD methods for wget and scp, and the possibility to download several stuffs
 * update documentation in README.md (details on how to build an exercice: file hierarchy, tests, ...)
 * update hello example that should not work since version 2.0
-* add timeout in (R)TRACE/(R)EVAL/ ou use timeout command???

 ---
 aurelien.esnard@u-bordeaux.fr